 A CoAP pub/sub Client uses the PUBLISH interface for updating topics on the broker.
 The client MUST use the PUT method to publish state updates to the CoAP pub/sub Broker.
 A client MUST use the content format specified upon creation of a given topic to publish updates to that topic.
 The broker MUST reject publish operations which do not use the specified content format.
 A CoAP client publishing on a topic MAY indicate the maximum lifetime of the value by including the Max-Age option in the publish request.
-A client MAY use confirmable (CON) or non-confirmable (NON) messages to publish updates to a broker.
 The broker MUST return a response code of "2.04 Changed" if the publish is accepted or "4.04 Not Found" if the topic does not exist.
 A broker MAY return "4.29 Too Many Requests" if simple flow control as described in Section 7 is implemented.

 The Broker MUST notify all clients subscribed on a particular topic each time it receives a publish on that topic.
-An example is shown in Figure 5.
-If a client publishes to a broker using non-confirmable messages, the broker MAY notify subscribed clients using nonconfirmable messages.
-If a client publishes to a broker using confirmable messages, the broker MAY also notify all subscribed clients using confirmable messages.
+An example is shown in Figure 7.
 If a client publishes to a broker with the Max-Age option, the broker MUST include the same value for the Max-Age option in all notifications.
-A broker MUST use COAP Notification as described in [RFC7641] to notify subscribed clients.
+A broker MUST use CoAP Notification as described in [RFC7641] to notify subscribed clients.